DamianB-BitFlipper/algo-diploma/README.md

 )
 ```

-This is the contract logic which directs how the DApp reacts to certain commands.
+This is the contract logic that directs how the DApp reacts to certain commands.
 The following breakdown explains this logic line-by-line.
 - `Txn.application_id() == Int(0)`: When a smart contract is initially deployed, the `Txn.application_id()` will be 0.
 This is the time to call `init_contract`to record the creator as the initial registrar of the DApp.
 - `Txn.on_completion() == OnComplete.DeleteApplication`: Only allow the current registrar to delete this DApp.
 - `Txn.on_completion() == OnComplete.UpdateApplication`: Only allow the current registrar to update this DApp.